NajeebAhmedBhuiyan/Gesture-Based-Manipulator-Control-in-ROS-with-TinyML/README.md

-# Gesture-Based Manipulator Control in ROS 🤖✋
+# Gesture-Based Manipulator Control in ROS with TinyML 🤖✋

 **ROS2 Jazzy Package for Kinova Gen3 Manipulator Control Using TinyML-Powered Hand Gestures**
 *Part of Undergraduate Thesis: "A Bimanual Gesture Interface for ROS-Based Mobile Manipulators Using Edge-AI and Sensor Fusion"*